A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Nelson-Yasue Stochastic Mechanics

 Associated to the trajectory $\mathbf{q}(t)$ is the probability density $\rho(\mathbf{q},t)=n(\mathbf{q},t)/N$, where $n(\mathbf{q},t)$ is the number of particles per unit volume and $N$ is the total number of particles in a definite region of space.
 Corresponding to (1) and (4), then, are the forward and backward Fokker-Planck equations,

 and

 where we require that $\rho(\mathbf{q},t)$ satisfies the normalization condition,

+We emphasize that, in contrast to the transition probabilities defined by (1) and (4), the probability distributions satisfying (5) and (6) are epistemic distributions in the sense that they are distributions over a Gibbsian ensemble of identical systems (i.e., the distributions reflect our ignorance of the actual positions of the particles).
+Nevertheless, for an epistemic distribution satisfying (5) or (6) at time $t$, its subsequent evolution will be determined by the ontic transition probabilities so that the distribution at later times will partly come to reflect ontic features of the \emph{N}-particle system, and may asymptotically become independent of the initial distribution. \footnote{I thank Guido Bacciagaluppi for emphasizing this point.} Of course, the asymptotic distribution would still be epistemic in the sense of encoding our ignorance of the actual particle positions, even though it would be determined by the ontic features of the system.

-A conservative diffusion process implies that the process has a time-symmetric probability density evolution.
+A frictionless (hence energy-conserving or conservative) diffusion process such as Nelson's should have a time-symmetric probability density evolution.
 The Fokker-Planck equations (5-6), on the other hand, describe time-asymmetric evolutions in opposite time directions.
 The reason is that, given all possible solutions to (1), one can define as many forward processes as there are possible initial distributions satisfying (5); likewise, given all possible solutions to (4), one can define as many backward processes as there are possible `initial' distributions satisfying (6).
 Consequently, the forward and backward processes are both underdetermined, and neither (1) nor (4) has a well-defined time-reversal.
-We therefore require additional constraints on (5-6) to make them symmetric in \textit{both} time directions for a common probability density.
-To do this, Nelson imposes three time-symmetric kinematic constraints.
-First, Nelson imposes that the average of (5) and (6) gives the continuity equation
+We must therefore restrict the diffusion process to simultaneous solutions of (5) and (6).